Mercury-Language/mercury/samples/README.md

 * [muz](muz) -- This directory contains a syntax checker / type checker for the specification language Z.

-* [solver_types](solver_types) -- This directory contains an example solver
+* [solver_types](solver_types) -- This directory contains an example of a simple constraint solver implemented using solver types.
-  type implementation, and some sample applications.

 * [lazy_list](lazy_list) -- This directory contains an example of how the `lazy` module in the standard library can be used to implement a lazy data